beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 the configuration file should be the same on the controller and compute hosts.
 Therefore, a script that modifies the Nova configuration is placed in the `lib` directory and is shared by the corresponding installation scripts of the controller and compute hosts.
-The `23-nova-config.sh` scripts invokes the Nova configuration script provided in the `lib` directory.
+The `23-nova-config.sh` script invokes the Nova configuration script provided in the `lib` directory.

 ```Bash
 # Run the Nova configuration script